 The OCMVCD mosquito education classroom program is conducted in collaboration with classroom teachers within our District.
 The program encourages students to become active members in the shared responsibility of mosquito control.
 The program teaches students to think about the interdependent relationships between mosquitoes, the community and public health.

-The mosquito education program is geared to fourth graders and is free to schools located within our District.Download the Education Program Flyer
+The mosquito education program is free to schools located within our District.Download the Education Program Flyer

 Lessons will include hands-on activities, active learning (Get ready to learn the mosquito life-cycle dance!), and student collaboration.
 Students will be prepared to create an expository writing piece on their own at the end of the lesson.